Inelastic Scattering of Dark Matter with Heavy Cosmic Rays: Summary and conclusions

-In this study, we first study an ideal case with a toy model: we assume that DM only interacts with Oxygen to understand the cascade production from DM-Oxygen.
-We find that the shape of the B/C ratio spectrum for $m_\chi>m_p$ is more or less unchanged but there can be two peaks for $m_\chi<m_p$.
-These features also appear in the case, including full DM-CRs collisions, though the cascade production from full DM-CRs collisions is hard to trace back.
 Once including the full DM-CRs collisions, we demonstrate the impact of propagation parameters $D_0$ and $Z_h$.
 By evaluating the Chi-squared from our predictions and measured B/C ratio spectra from AMS-02 and DAMPE, we find propagation uncertainties can degenerate with $b_\chi$ if $m_\chi>m_p$.
 However, it can be more tricky for $m_\chi<m_p$.
 Because the position of the peak in the B/C ratio varies from different DM particle masses, the peak shifts to higher energy regions if the DM mass gets lighter.
 In the DM mass region $0.1\mev<m_\chi<1\mev$, the $95\%$ upper limits of $b_\chi$ are less affected by propagation parameter $Z_h/D_0$.
 This is due to the fact that the DM-induced spectrum peaks are located at $E_k/n>100\gev$ region where the propagation uncertainties (see the blue shaded regions in Fig.~\ref{fig:best_ben_heavy}) are shrinking.